 While it is the responsibility of the manufacturer to ensure that any production errors are caught and rectified, it is also good practice for the end-user to conduct further testing.
 This works to ensure the safety of the operators and the integrity of the bioprocess – both of which are important aspects to quality by design.

 Pressure decay tests are a standard method to leak test flexible bags for holes down to about 200 µm in diameter.
 This is sufficient for point-of-use testing, which is designed to detect the larger holes resulting from handling errors (in comparison, the defects resulting from manufacturing errors are generally around 50 µm and require more sensitive tests for detection).

 During a pressure decay test, a bag is pressurized with air to a set level and the system is allowed to stabilize.
 Pressure change in the bag is then monitored over a set time interval, with any pressure drop directly correlating with hole size.

 Pressure decay tests are much faster to set up and conduct than are helium integrity tests, particularly since they don’t require vacuum pumps to ensure the vessel is empty both before and after the test.
 However, a key additional advantage of pressure decay testing is that it can be performed under GMP cleanroom conditions, after the bag is fully installed into its holding container.

 Unlike gas trace testing, pressure decay tests do not introduce otherwise unnecessary gases into the cleanroom.
-More importantly, no further handling is necessary at this point – meaning that the likelihood of further leaks being introduced to the system can safely be assumed to be negligible.
+More importantly, no further handling is necessary at this point – so leak checking SUBs at point of use means that the likelihood of further leaks being introduced to the system can safely be assumed to be negligible.